 The Gangabal lake is a fresh water lake that getting fed by nearby glaciers.
 The water remains cold during the summers also and there is very little growth of algae in the water.
 The water of the Lake is sweet and fresh in taste and can be used for drinking purposes.
 The high-altitude freshwater lake is also the home number of fish species including the trout.

-The elevation of Harmukh mountain is 5142 m above sea level and is the second-highest mountain peak of Kashmir Valley.
+The elevation of Harmukh mountain is 5142 m above sea level and is the third-highest mountain peak of Kashmir Valley.
 Getting to Harmukh mountain needs mountaineering skills and the safest route to the summit is from Erin Bandipora.
 The route requires climbing skills and previous experience of mountain climbing.
 To get to the top of this mountain proper planning for the expedition is needed.
 The climber has to cross moraines, crevasses, and scree of the mountain.
 The mountain has 4 pinnacles all of which rise above 5000 meters.

 Getting to Gangabal Lake trek or Gangbal lake needs proper planning with trekking equipment.
 The trailhead of the trek is 45 km away from Srinagar City and lies to the northeast of the Kashmir Valley.
 Starting the trek from a popular tourism destination and the archeological site named Naranag.
 The total distance of the Gangabal trek from Naranag and return is 27 km.
 The first part of the trek is an ascent through a zigzag route going through a ridge of pine forests.
 The tourists who want to trek must consult an adventure tour operator to do the trek solo or with the group.
 The route remains busy with local trekkers, tourists, local shepherds, and Bakerwals.
 When it comes to the best time to do the Gangbal lake trek, it's from the end of May till the end of September.